kashjs/adapt-strap/README.md

 bower install
 ```

 * run local environment.
-It will watch for changes and re-build.
+It will watch for changes and re-build
 ```
 gulp
 ```
-* your local dev is running at `http://localhost:9003/##treebrowser`
+* your local dev is running at `http://localhost:9003`
 * you can force local build by `gulp dist`

 * Make your changes under master.